Brazilian Portuguese Website Localization and E-Business

 |Ecrã||Tela (ou display)|

-Brazilian Cultural Considerations for Website Localization
+Brazilian Cultural Considerations for Website Translation and Localization

 - Collectivism: Brazil is a collectivist culture.
 Brazilian websites may be culturally customized by emphasizing collective themes like family and community.
 For example, Häagen-Dazs has a section entitled, "Imprensa" which features pictures of Brazilian customers enjoying Häagen-Dazs at their own social gatherings.